 I also think that the paper can benefit by adding some new results.
 These involve the performance of the examined approaches and the test size of a CT test suite that ignores the masking effects.
 The former will indicate the performance impact of the proposed approach on CT test generation and the latter the impact of masking on the test suite size.

 Response: Yes, we agree.
 As suggested, we have showed the performance of the examined approaches, i.e., SCT, ICT and FDA-CIT (See page ).
-Also, we have listed the number of test cases which ignores the masking effects (See page).
+Also, we have listed the number of test cases that do not suffer from the masking effects (See page).

 At last, special thanks for your helpful comments.